drdavidrace/Deep_Learning_Environment_Fun/README.md

-# fun_with_gradients
+# Fun with Gradients
-This repository is composed of Colaboratory notebooks exploring gradient methods and applications
+This repository is composed of Colaboratory notebooks and notes exploring gradient methods and applications